open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>podAnnotations</b></td>
         <td>map[string]string</td>
         <td>
-          PodAnnotations is the set of annotations that will be attached to Collector and Target Allocator pod<br/>
+          PodAnnotations is the set of annotations that will be attached to Collector and Target Allocator pods.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecpodsecuritycontext">podSecurityContext</a></b></td>
         <td>object</td>
         <td>
-          PodSecurityContext holds pod-level security attributes and common container settings.<br/>
+          PodSecurityContext holds pod-level security attributes and common container settings.
+Some fields are also present in container.securityContext.
+Field values of container.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecportsindex">ports</a></b></td>
         <td>[]object</td>
         <td>
-          Ports allows a set of ports to be exposed by the underlying v1.Service.<br/>
+          Ports allows a set of ports to be exposed by the underlying v1.Service.
+By default, the operator will attempt to infer the required ports by parsing the .Spec.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>priorityClassName</b></td>
         <td>string</td>
         <td>
-          If specified, indicates the pod's priority.<br/>
+          If specified, indicates the pod's priority.
+If not specified, the pod priority will be default or zero if there is no default.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>replicas</b></td>
         <td>integer</td>
         <td>
-          Replicas is the number of pod instances for the underlying OpenTelemetry Collector.<br/>
+          Replicas is the number of pod instances for the underlying OpenTelemetry Collector.
+Set this if your are not using autoscaling<br/>
           <br/>
             <i>Format</i>: int32<br/>
         </td>